 Paper bush is also used in folk medicine remedies from indoor medicinal herb gardens.
 The bark and roots are said to act as an anti-inflammatory and have analgesic properties as well.
 Sliced root and flower buds are used to treat eye diseases.

-However, the flowers of the paper bush are what have given it wider appeal.
+However, the flowers of the paper bush have given it a wider appeal.
 Producing clusters of highly fragrant yellow flowers in late winter through early spring, it has become sought after for shade gardens in temperate climates.

 Common names for this species include Chinese paper bush, oriental paper bush, yellow Daphne, or simply paper bush.
 The Japanese refer to it as mitsumata bush, a reference to the interesting triple branching pattern seen in this species.

 Preferred USDA Hardiness Zones

 Recommended for USDA zones 8a to 10b, this species can be grown as far north as USDA zone 7 if planted in a sheltered location and given sufficient winter protection.